Opening Story

 One way to assess how likely it is that something will happen in the future is to look at what has happened in the past.
 Although there are no guarantees that what happened in the past will happen in the future, looking at past behavior gives us some sense of the likelihood of a particular outcome.
 Using information about the past allows us to compute probabilities.

-For the 2017 season, the National Basketball Association (NBA) player with the best free throw percentage was C.J.
-McCollum from the Portland Trail Blazers.
-McCollum made 283 of the 310 free throws he attempted during the season.
-Find and interpret the probability that McCollum will make the next free throw he attempts.
+For the 2022-2023 season, the National Basketball Association (NBA) player with the best free throw percentage was Nic Claxton from the Brooklyn Nets.2 Claxton made 414 of the 587 free throws he attempted during the season.
+Find and interpret the probability that Claxton will make the next free throw he attempts.

 Based on the historical information provided, we compute the percentage of free throw shots McCollum made:

-The probability that McCollum will make his next free throw is 0.913 or 91.3%.
-Because this number is close to 1 or 100% it means that McCollum is very likely to make his next free throw.
+The probability that McCollum will make his next free throw is 0.705 or 70.5%.
+Because this number is over 0.50 or 50% it means that McCollum is likely to make his next free throw.

-Use this historical data to find the probability that a randomly selected BYU-Idaho Online student is from California.
+Use this historical data to find the probability that a randomly selected BYU-Idaho on-campus student is married.

 Please enter your answer as a number between 0 and 1.

-Use this historical data to find the probability that a randomly selected BYU-Idaho campus student is majoring in Elementary Education.
+Use this historical data to find the probability that a randomly selected BYU-Idaho on-campus student is female.

 Please enter your answer as a number between 0 and 1